sanketbisne/Git-for-Cloud-engineers/README.md

 git config --global user.email <email>

 - `Creating a Directory`

 mkdir my-data

 - `Navigating to Directory`

 cd   my-data

 - `Initialize the Repository`

 git init

 - `Create the Sample File`

 touch sample.txt

-- `Check the Untracked / Tracked Files` git status
+- `Check the Untracked / Tracked Files`

+git status

-- `Add the files from your working directory to Staging Area (specific file)` git add sample.txt
+- `Add the files from your working directory to Staging Area (specific file)`

+git add sample.txt

 OR

-`Add the files from your working directory to Staging Area(all files)` git add .
+`Add the files from your working directory to Staging Area(all files)`

+git add .

-- `Save Changes to Your Local Repository and Capture a Snapshot of staged changes` git commit -m "Your message here"
+- `Save Changes to Your Local Repository and Capture a Snapshot of staged changes`

+git commit -m "Your message here"

--`To Display the commit value and shows the history of local repository` git log
+-`To Display the commit value and shows the history of local repository`

+git log

--`Now Add our Google Cloud Source Repository`1
+-`Now Add our Google Cloud Source Repository`

 Create a Repository in Google Cloud from the below command or for Console.

 > Go to Github>> Click on Create new  Repo